-- 23. Provide a significant area of enhanced and accessible green infrastructure (including new public rights of way) within a rural park to remain in the Green Belt identified on the Allocation Policy Plan, ensuring protection of heritage assets in this area; - 24.
-Create wildlife corridors and steppingstone habitats within the development areas to support nature recovery networks, provide ecosystem services and accessible green infrastructure including green links: - i.
+- 23. Provide a significant area of enhanced and publicly accessible green infrastructure (including new public rights of way) within a rural park to remain in the Green Belt identified on the Indicative Allocation Policy Plan (picture 11.10), ensuring protection of heritage assets in this area; - 24.
+Create wildlife corridors and steppingstone habitats within the development areas to support nature recovery networks, provide ecosystem services and publicly accessible green infrastructure.
+Including the following green links which will be defined through the Masterplan and Trafford Local Plan:

+- i.
 From Clay Lane through to Brooks Drive and Fairywell Brook - ii.
 Through Davenport Green Ponds SBI to Medipark - 25.
-Provide a range of types and sizes of open space within the allocation boundary in accordance with the Council's open space standards, including local parks and gardens; natural and semi-natural greenspace, equipped and informal play areas; outdoor sports pitches and allotment plots, ensuring arrangements for their long-term maintenance; - 26.
-Protect Manor Farm identified in the Allocation Policy Plan and promote its use for future sports provision including, where appropriate, new access and car parking;

-27. Promote improvements to leisure facilities at Hale Country Club;
+Provide a range of types and sizes of open space within the allocation boundary in accordance with the Council's open space standards policies, including local parks and gardens; natural and semi-natural greenspace, equipped and informal play areas; outdoor sports pitches and allotment plots, ensuring arrangements for their long-term maintenance; - 26.
+Protect Manor Farm identified in the Indicative Allocation Policy Plan (picture 11.10) and promote its enhance its sports facilities to meet local needs use for future sports provision including, where appropriate, new access and car parking; - Promote improvements to Accommodate land for leisure facilities (Use Class E(d) and F2 (c)) at Hale Country Club as identified on the Indicative Allocation Plan (picture 11.10);